OB-Adams/docker-todo/README.md

 ## 🧠 TL;DR

-- This app is split into `frontend/` and `backend/` with separate Dockerfiles
+- 💻 Split into `frontend/` (NGINX) and `backend/` (FastAPI)
-- Backend follows a proper Python package structure under `src/`
+- 🗃️ MongoDB included with persistent volume
-- GitHub Actions pushes both images to `ghcr.io/ob-adams`
+- 🐳 Docker Compose manages all services
-- You can now use `docker-compose up -d` to run the entire stack locally
+- 🏗️ CI/CD with GitHub Actions → GHCR
-- Images can be pulled or deployed anywhere Docker is supported
+- 🔗 All components now work together and are deployable anywhere

 ---